eamena-project/eamena-arches-dev/training/README.md

 ### Online support
 > Online support for sys admins

-The EAMENA offers 10 days of support, lead by Reuben Osborne and Thomas Huet, on-demand (re-schedulables)
+EAMENA offers 10 days of online support, led by Reuben Osborne and Thomas Huet, to program on demand